blowb/blowb-doc/install-internet-service-docker/prosody.rst

 Add a virtual host configuration files after replacing ``example.com`` with the domain to be used as the XMPP domain, which is the domain that will appear in the user names in the form of ``someone@example.com``.
 Note that this domain is not necessarily the same as the domain which the server uses for the DNS query for its IP address.
-Also, replace ``dummy.crt`` and ``dummy.key`` with your certification and key if you have one:
+Also, optionally we can replace ``dummy.crt`` and ``dummy.key`` with a different pair of certification and key:
 ::

    MY_DOMAIN=example.com